jlhg/csmap/README.md

     $ packwig scores chr2L.wig chr2R.wig chr3L.wig chr3R.wig chr3.wig chrX.wig

-This will generate a tar file named 'scores.tar.bz2'
+This will generate a tar file named 'scores.tar'

 If you have more than one score files and want to pack all of them, you can do that: